 A legend is produced for the new image with a label given by the -l option.
-The default label is "Nits", which is appropriate for standard Radiance images.
+The default label is "cd/m2", which is appropriate for standard Radiance images.
 If the -i option of rpict(1) was used to produce the image, then the appropriate label would be "Lux".

 If contour lines are desired rather than just false color, the -cl option can be used.
 These lines can be placed over another Radiance picture using the -p option.
 If the input picture is given with -ip instead of -i, then it will be used both as the source of values and as the picture to overlay with contours.
 The -cb option produces contour bands instead of lines, where the thickness of the bands is related to the rate of change in the image.
+The -cp option creates a posterization effect where colours are banded without the background image showing through.
 The -n option can be used to change the number of contours (and corresponding legend entries) from the default value of 8.
+The -lw and -lh options may be used to change the legend dimensions from the default width and height of 100x200.
+A value of zero in either eliminates the legend in the output.